 Approval policies have three customizable parameters:

 Once a policy has been created on a project, it will apply immediately to all protected resources in that project when you create a branch and then a proposal.
 Additionally, if you update the policy to be more or less restrictive, proposals linked to that policy will be refreshed and have their status reevaluated against the new policy requirements.
+Only users that are owners on the project can update its custom policy.

 Example project with custom approval policy: